endeavouros-team/PKGBUILDS/eos-apps-info/man/eos-update/eos-update.md

                           for unsupported mirrors.
                           This may be useful when one or more mirrors start failing unexpectedly.
                           Note: only x86_64 hardware is supported.
-  --check-mirrors-eos     Check files /etc/pacman.d/endeavouros-mirrorlist for unsupported mirrors.
+  --check-mirrors-eos     Check file /etc/pacman.d/endeavouros-mirrorlist for unsupported mirrors.
-  --check-mirrors-arch    Check files /etc/pacman.d/mirrorlist for unsupported mirrors.
+  --check-mirrors-arch    Check file /etc/pacman.d/mirrorlist for unsupported mirrors.
   --nvidia                Check also nvidia driver vs. kernel updates.
 Useful only with the Nvidia GPU.
   --clear-databases       Clears package database files.
                           Use this only if package database issues constantly make system update fail.